emtron-australia/help/content/engine-management/EcuReleaseNotes.md

 &#50;0) ELC1 and ELC2 integration into the ECU

-* Runtimes menu shows current Emtron CAN devices on the Bus
+ - Runtimes menu shows current Emtron CAN devices on the Bus

 ![Image](</img/Untitled84.png>)

-* ELC CAN Bus setup menu in the Config View -\> Communications -\> Emtron CAN Devices.
+ - ELC CAN Bus setup menu in the Config View -\> Communications -\> Emtron CAN Devices.
 From here you can Label each ELC device and change the CAN ID&nbsp; data is transmitted on.
 You can also control the operation of the ELC device(s) if required.

 ![Image](</img/Untitled85.png>)

-&#50;1) **Transmission Brake** function added.
+&#50;1) **Transmission Brake* - function added.
 Commonly used function in Drag Racing applications where an Automatic transmission is used.
 A transmission brake is fitted which engages reverse and forward speed in at the same time to stop the vehicle from creeping on the staging line.
 To allow the vehicle to move during the pre stage period the ECU has the ability to momentarily allow the system to disengage before re engaging.

 &#50;2) Gear Detection Voltage Input detection now has two options: